Group-Sparse Model Selection: Hardness and Relaxations: Introduction

 {\bf Contributions.} This paper is an extended version of a prior submission to the IEEE International Symposium on Information Theory (ISIT), 2013.
 This version contains all the proofs that were previously omitted due to lack of space, refined explanations of the concepts, and provides the full description of the proposed dynamic programming algorithms.

 In stark contrast to the existing literature, we take an explicitly discrete approach to identifying group-supports of signals given a budget constraint on the number of groups.
 This fresh perspective enables us to show that the group-sparse model selection problem is NP-hard: if we can solve the group model selection problem in general, then we can solve any weighted maximum coverage (WMC) problem instance in polynomial time.
-However, WMC is known to be NP-Hard.
+However, WMC is known to be NP-Hard \cite{hochbaum1997approximation}.
 Given this connection, we can only hope to characterize a subset of instances which are tractable or find guaranteed and tractable approximations.

-We then present characterizations of group structures that lead to computationally tractable problems via dynamic programming.
+We present group structures that lead to computationally tractable problems via dynamic programming.
 We do so by leveraging a graph-based representation of the groups and exploiting properties of the induced graph.
-We present and describe a novel dynamic program that solves the WMC problem for a specific class of group structures and could be of interest by itself.
-We also identify tractable discrete relaxations of the group-sparse model selection problem that lead to efficient algorithms.
+In particular, we present and describe a novel polynomial-time dynamic program that solves the WMC problem for a group structures whose induced graph is a tree or a forest.
+This result could indeed be of interest by itself.

+We identify tractable discrete relaxations of the group-sparse model selection problem that lead to efficient algorithms.
 Specifically, we relax the constraint on the number of groups into a penalty term and show that if the remaining group constraints satisfy a property related to the concept of total unimodularity \cite{wolsey1999integer}, then the relaxed problem can be efficiently solved using linear program solvers.
+Furthermore, if the graph induced by the group structure is a tree or a forest, we can solve the relaxed problem in linear time by the sum-product algorithm \cite{bishop2006pattern}.

-We also extend the discrete model to incorporate an overall sparsity constraint and allowing to select individual elements from each group, leading to within-group sparsity.
+We extend the discrete model to incorporate an overall sparsity constraint and allowing to select individual elements from each group, leading to within-group sparsity.
 Furthermore, we discuss how this extension can be used to model hierarchical relationships between variables.
-We present a novel dynamic program that solves the hierarchical model selection problem exactly and discuss a tractable discrete relaxation.
+We present a novel polynomial-time dynamic program that solves the hierarchical model selection problem exactly and discuss a tractable discrete relaxation.